Ensembl/ensembl-compara/docs/production/READMEs/protein_trees.rst

 - http://www.ensembl.org/info/docs/api/api_installation.html
 - http://www.ensembl.org/info/docs/eHive.html

-.. warning:: Please ensure that your PERL5LIB includes all of these modules and $ENSEMBL_CVS_ROOT_DIR points to the location of the checkouts
+.. warning:: Please ensure that your PERL5LIB includes all of these modules and $ENSEMBL_ROOT_DIR points to the location of the checkouts

 Perl libraries: